spacecowboy/NotePad/CONTRIBUTING.md

 ## Coding conventions

-We basically use the default Android Studio settings, with some tweaks.
+We basically use the default Android Studio settings.
 Before contributing, please run the Reformat Code tool (CTRL+ALT+L) on the `java` and `res` folders.

-Write everything in english, except of course the translated string resources.
+Write your code in english.